 3. Not Collaborating with Your Financial Team

-If the successor trustee fails to communicate with members of your financial team while organizing your trust can lead to misunderstandings and financial losses.
+If the successor trustee fails to communicate with members of your Kansas City wealth management advisors while organizing your trust can lead to misunderstandings and financial losses.

 To prevent this mistake: Make sure your successor trustee is properly introduced to and connected with your attorney, certified public accountant, financial planner, and anyone else involved with your estate planning.

 If your appointed successor trustee is a close friend or family member, the topic of compensation may be forgotten.
 This oversight can result in a lack of morale or even resentment if managing the trust becomes too difficult for the trustee.

 To prevent this mistake: Bring up the topic of compensation when you establish the arrangement, be as generous as you need, and put the compensation terms in writing.